 In short, the campaign humanized the organization, and it reminded consumers of the organization’s importance to our society.

 The TV spots ran first and were followed by digital ads that continued for a month.
-In the following months, Drogo5 partnered with director Darren Aronofsky, director of Black Swan and Requiem For A Dream, to produce a series of short films which further drove the point home.
+In the following months, Drogo5 partnered with director Darren Aronofsky, director of Black Swan and Requiem For A Dream, to produce a series of short films that further drove the point home.

 The New York Times Company brought in $1.6-billion in 2017.